gaganminocha/systemverilog/verification/uvm/uvm_tlm_put/readme.txt

     recv  = new("recv", this);

 - connect_phase
-    use to connect tlm ports
+    use to connect tlm ports - port connect to export p.send.connect(c.recv);
-    p.send.connect(c.recv);